Do you remember the story of hare and tortoise?

 What do these terms mean?

-Involuntary attention refers to attention which requires no effort, such as when something exciting or interesting happens.
+Involuntary attention refers to the attention that requires no effort, such as when something exciting or interesting happens.
 For example, when you suddenly see a snake at the street, your attention automatically goes to towards the snake.
 You require no extra effort to give attention to the snake.

 On the contrary, when you require effort to pay attention to something which may not be interesting to you is known as voluntary or directed attention.